Albedo One: Overview

-The magazine currently appears in print and electronic pdf format approximately two to three times per year.
-Stories published in each issue generally range from 2000 to 8000 words in length, though in practise published stories sometimes fall outside these lengths.
-The magazine also publishes in each issue an interview with a well-known genre author, in addition to book reviews and a (recently sporadic) letters column under the heading "Ugly Chickens" after the famous story "The Ugly Chickens" by genre author Howard Waldrop.
-The editors of the magazine have stated that aside from the fiction, they feel that non-fiction content "lends a magazine its identity."
+The magazine appeared in print and electronic pdf format approximately two to three times per year.
+Stories published in each issue generally ranged from 2000 to 8000 words in length, though in practise published stories sometimes fell outside these lengths.
+The magazine also published in each issue an interview with a well-known genre author, in addition to book reviews and a (recently sporadic) letters column under the heading "Ugly Chickens" after the famous story "The Ugly Chickens" by genre author Howard Waldrop.
+The editors of the magazine stated that aside from the fiction, they felt that non-fiction content "lends a magazine its identity."

-The magazine also features an irregular article or opinion piece by anonymous authors writing under the name of Severian, after a character made famous in the writing of genre author Gene Wolfe.
-These columns are often noted for their "opinionated" or controversial stance on genre matters, with that in issue 31 of Albedo One being described as "a deliberately provocative rant" by one reviewer.
+The magazine also featured an irregular article or opinion piece by anonymous authors writing under the name of Severian, after a character made famous in the writing of genre author Gene Wolfe.
+These columns were often noted for their "opinionated" or controversial stance on genre matters, with that in issue 31 of Albedo One being described as "a deliberately provocative rant" by one reviewer.
 In 1996 the editors offered an open invitation, stating that "If you feel strongly about anything and want to let us and the readers know, you too can don the mightly mantle of Severian."